-- of Scotland's colleges and universities.
+- 97. The QAA will undertake a programme of Institutional Liaison Meetings (ILMs) with each of Scotland's colleges and universities.
 These will take place annually (except in those years where an institution is undergoing external review) to consider developments in and the impact of institutions' enhancement approach and progress since the last external review.
-These meetings along with the regular contact the QAA is likely to have through the ad hoc provision of advice and guidance and the enhancement activity will support an approach that enables trust, confidence, and openness with institutions. - 97.
+These meetings along with the regular contact the QAA is likely to have through the ad hoc provision of advice and guidance and the enhancement activity will support an approach that enables trust, confidence, and openness with institutions. - 98.
 ILMs will be managed within the context of the TQEF and the external peer review method, and will support ongoing follow up from the review visits and provide an opportunity for institutions to seek, and for QAA to provide independent advice on matters relating to Quality.
 ILMs will be supported by existing evidence, including the SEAP, and institutions will not be required to prepare any additional or bespoke documentation.
 Further information on the liaison meetings will be outlined in the TQER